okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-signon-policy/main/index.md

 1. If there are any users in the **Contractor** group that you want to exclude from the rule, enter them in the **Exclude Users** box.

 1. Configure IF conditions, which define the authentication context for the rule.
 For this use case example, leave the defaults.
-For other use cases where you want to assign location parameters, you can specify what kind of location prompts authentication in the **IF User’s IP is** dropdown box (for example, prompting a user for a factor when they aren't on the corporate network).
+For other use cases where you want to assign location parameters, specify location prompts in the **IF User’s IP is** dropdown box.
+For example, you can prompt a user for a factor when they aren't on the corporate network.

 1. Configure THEN conditions, which define the authentication experience for the rule.
 For this use case example, select that the session is established with the user entering **A password**.
 Also, ensure that Multifactor authentication (MFA) is **Required** so that users of the Contractor group are prompted for a secondary factor before they’re granted access.